intel/llvm/clang/docs/SYCLFERFCLoweringKernel.md

 The SYCL specification defines rules for allowable types for a kernel parameter.

 The proposed implementation passes the copyable types to the device as separate parameters.
-The current implementation is aware of some types such as sycl::accessor and sycl::sampler, for example, cannot be simply copied from host to device.
-(The specification permits this to account for difference in host/device layouts, absence of some fields on eithe the host or the device, or to allow conversion of pointer values for correct behavior.)
+The current implementation is aware of some types such as sycl::accessor and sycl::sampler, for example, which cannot be simply copied from host to device.
+(The specification permits this to account for difference in host/device layouts, absence of some fields on either the host or the device, or to allow conversion of pointer values for correct behavior.)
 To enable all of this, the parameters of the sycl::accessor and sycl::sampler init functions are transfered from host to device separately.
 The values received on the device are passed to the init functions executed on the device, which results in the reassembly of the SYCL object in a form usable on the device.
 Note that when such types are elements of an array or a field of a struct or both, special traversal is necessary to pass the type properly.
 The proposed mechanism accounts for handling these special instances.